 - Inauguration Coverage on CBS News (2009)

-Will we ever have a “conversation about race” (as if one conversation will do it), or is it safer to have yet another conversation about having a conversation about race?
+Will we ever have that “conversation about race” (as if one conversation will do it), or is it safer to have yet another conversation about having a conversation about race?
 Nancy Giles wants to talk, and listen, and talk some more.
 Among her thoughts: does anyone ever refer to “the white community?”
-Who says I “don’t sound black?”
 Why are my people the only ethnic group to dance to the rhythm of a self-hating racial epithet?
 Are there actual black women who aren’t strong and sassy, but neurotic and even unsure of themselves?
-Why is hair such an issue?
-What’s with the continued hate towards the President and First Lady?
-And did Arsenio Hall really ruin it for any future African-American late night talk show host?
+Can soundtrack music be bigoted?
+And why is hair such an issue?

 Remember the days when there were only three major networks, and TV news was reported by journalists?
 You had time to watch a story, take time to think about it, and draw your own conclusions.
 These days, “mulling” over an idea takes too long, and more airtime means a 24-hour mix of hysteria, talking heads, and split screens.
 It’s more news, but it’s the same news, before, during, and after it happens.
 All examined and analyzed for you.
 No thinking necessary.

 A proud product of New York City’s often maligned public school system, actress/writer Nancy Giles shares her stories of the teachers who inspired her, her own volunteer work with kids, and the constant lessons learned from both.
-Mentors and mentoring have shown her the value of at-risk kids spending time with adults other than their parents – adults who are there to listen, to pay attention to them, to share their knowledge, etc. It also gives those young people a chance to see that people who grew up just like they do can have dreams and reach their goals, and not necessarily be “stuck” in the same cycle as what they might see around them.Read More >
+Mentors and mentoring have shown her the value of at-risk kids spending time with adults other than their parents – adults who are there to listen, to pay attention, and to share their knowledge.
+It also gives young people a chance to see that people who grew up in similar circumstances had dreams, reached their goals, and weren’t necessarily “stuck” in the same cycle as what they might see around them.Read More >

 - MAX FILE SIZE373 x 500 | 1" X 2" @ 300 dpi